Animal Core

 • Chargebacks for research project and pilot projects currently funded by the Center are fully waived.

-Another unique service provided by the Core is to facilitate access to tissues/samples collected from the models for different investigators.
+• Another unique service provided by the Core is to facilitate access to tissues/samples collected from the models for different investigators.
 This tissue sharing program encourages a collaborative climate and provides an invaluable resource for promoting research in an efficient and cost-effective manner.
-Total 18 investigators have already benefited from the program during the current funding cycle by receiving liver, pancreas and intestinal samples from the mouse iG model.
+In 2018-2022, a total of 460 specimens were shared by 15 center and non-center investigators, primarily tissues from the mouse iG models such as liver, pancreas, intestine, brain, and bone.
 Tissue sharing is facilitated by contacting the Animal Core personnel for pending experiments to be conducted by the Animal Core.

-The Core offers services of measuring blood alcohol levels (BAL) on a chargeback basis.
-We offer these services for two main reasons: firstly, the Core performs this assay with a small required volume (10μl ) of plasma/serum using the Analox GM7 analyzer (Analox Instruments Ltd. Lunenburg, MA) available in the Core.
-This analyzer also performs assays for glucose, cholesterol, uric acid, urea, lactate pyruvate, ammonia, tryglycerides besides alcohol, again requiring only 10μl per assay.
-Secondly, we believe it important to standardize the assay technique for this key parameter when we standardize the models to be provided to the investigators.
-Thus, the Core’s standardized BAL assay enables comparisons of the results on alcohol intoxication among the investigators using the standardized models.
-The assay’s reproducibility and inter-assay variability are routinely assessed by running the normal control (Data-Trol, Thermo Electron, Melbourne, Australia) or pooled, aliquoted and freezer banked plasma samples from alcoholic rats.
-Our inter-assay variability for alcohol assessed from the most recent 20 assays are 2.4+0.7%.
+• The Core offers services of measuring blood alcohol levels (BAL)) with no charges to the center research project and pilot project investigators and with the charge-back fee ($15/sample) for other investigators.
+This assay requires only 10μl of plasma/serum using the Analox GM7 analyzer (Analox Instruments Ltd. Lunenburg, MA) available in the core.
+This analyzer also performs assays for glucose, cholesterol, uric acid, urea, lactate pyruvate, ammonia, triglycerides besides alcohol, again requiring only 10μl per assay.
+For this alcohol assay, its reproducibility and inter-assay variability are routinely assessed by running the normal control (Data-Trol, Thermo Electron, Melbourne, Australia) or pooled, aliquoted and freezer banked plasma samples from alcohol-fed animals.
+Our inter-assay variability for alcohol assay based on the most recent 20 assays is 2.9+0.8%.
+For a complete blood chemistry such as liver panel, the core sends out samples to Antech Diagnostics (Irvine, CA), per recommendation by the USC Department of Animal Resources.

-Because of the Core’s commitment to serving center investigators from other local institutions as well as non-center investigators from other regions, the Animal Core Central Laboratory offers the functional space to perform their terminal experiments on models provided by the Core and collect samples.
+• Because of the Core’s commitment to serving center investigators from other local institutions as well as non-center investigators from other regions, the Animal Core Central Laboratory offers the functional space to perform their terminal experiments on models provided by the Core and collect samples.
 The Central Laboratory is located on the 4th floor of the Mudd bldg. of the USC Health Sciences campus, and the animals are housed in dedicated rat and mouse rooms on the ground floor of the same building.
 The Laboratory is set up for anesthesia, terminal procedures such as infusion or perfusion, and sample collections; and the laboratory staff oversees, coordinates, and assists all procedures.
 The Laboratory is also equipped with low and high-speed centrifuges, a liquid nitrogen tank, and a refrigerator and freezers (-20oC and –80oC) for sample processing and storage.
-Thus, those PIs whose laboratories are not located on the USC campus can send laboratory personnel on the date(s) of the completion of the Core’s services for the terminal procedures.
-If PIs cannot send personnel, the Core personnel can perform the routine terminal procedures on a charge-back basis ($35-$40/hr including supply costs).
-The Core also arranges the samples to be sent to the PIs’ laboratories in dry ice packages via air courier.
-Our routine procedure includes: 1) general anesthesia with ketamine and xylazine unless contraindicated; 2) weighing body weight; 3) collection of venous blood from inferior vena cava; 4) collection of whole liver or/and pancreas which will be quickly placed into PBS at 4oC; 5) weighing liver and pancreas; 6) Cryo-tissue preservation: tissue slices for fixation in 3% paraformladehyde (freshly made) for 30 min~2hr followed by step-wise treatment with 15% and 30% sucrose and freezing with OTC in a cryo-mold; 7) Fixation and paraffin embedding: a slice from each of left, middle and right liver lobes or pancreas from splenic, duodenal, and billiary portions are fixed in 3% paraformaldehyde for 2 hr and transferred to 80% ethanol for subsequent embedding; 8) Snap tissue freezing: tissues are divided and placed into 3 Eppendorf tubes (for mice) or 7 ml tubes (for rats) and snap-frozen in liquid nitrogen; 9) other tissues such as fat and intestine can be collected according to the investigators’ instructions.
+Thus, PIs whose laboratories are not located on the USC campus can send laboratory personnel to the core laboratory for terminal procedures on specific dates of the core service completion.
+If PI desires, the core personnel perform the routine terminal procedures on a charge-back basis ($35/hr/person).
+The core also arranges a shipment of a dry ice sample package to PI’s laboratory via Federal Express.
+Our routine procedure includes: 1) general anesthesia with ketamine and xylazine or isoflurane unless contraindicated; 2) weighing body weight; 3) collection of venous blood (~0.8ml) from inferior vena cava for subsequent separation and collection of plasma or serum; 4) collection of whole liver or/and pancreas which will be quickly placed into sterile PBS at 4oC; 5) weighing liver and pancreas; 6) Cryo-tissue preservation: tissue slices for fixation in 3% paraformaldehyde (freshly made) for 30 min~2hr followed by step-wise treatment with 15% and 30% sucrose and freezing with OTC in a Cryo-mold; 7) Fixation and paraffin embedding: a slice from each of left, middle and right liver lobes or pancreas from splenic, duodenal, and biliary portions are fixed in 3% paraformaldehyde for 2 hr and transferred to 80% ethanol for subsequent embedding; 8) Snap tissue freezing: tissues are divided and placed into 3 Eppendorf tubes (for mice) or 7 ml tubes (for rats) and snap-frozen in liquid nitrogen; 9) other tissues such as brain, fat,, lung, and intestine can be collected according to the investigators’ instructions.

 The Animal Core facilitates the training of any lab personnel from other institutions on techniques required for setting up a rat and mouse intragastric infusion model.

-It also facilitates a tissue sharing program that allows the sharing of tissue specimens obtained from animal models produced by the Core and used by Center investigators.
+The Core also have a tissue repository that also allows the fee-free sharing of tissue specimens obtained from animal models produced by the Core and used by Center investigators.

 Fax: (323) 442-3126